dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-16-speech-to-program.md

 </script>
 {% endhighlight %}

-In this manner we were able to get the editor working, and currently support the HTML language only.
+In this manner we were able to get the editor working, and currently, it supports the HTML language only.

 ## Limits and Observations